jean-noumena/education/SECURITY.md

 # Security scanning
 ## Code Scanning
-Code is scanned by default by SonarCloud.io and Pull Requests are decorated with the result.
+* Code is scanned by default by SonarCloud.io and Pull Requests are decorated with the result.
+* Vulnerable top-level libraries are scanned by DependaBot in Github.
+* Secrets are scanned by Github PR action using Yelp's detect-secrets
+    * Baseline for the seed repo is in .secrets.baseline and exceptions may added
+    * To ignore files, patterns etc. see https://github.com/marketplace/actions/secret-scanner

 ## Docker Scanning
 **We do not have the ability to automate this with current license, please run this periodically**